danielwatson6/hate-speech-project/README.md

 ### Embedding visualization

-After running a script that produces visualizations (for example, `centroids.py`), go to [projector.tensorflow.org](http://projector.tensorflow.org) and upload the TSV files inside the `projector` directory.
+After running a script that produces visualizations (for example, `scripts.centroids`), go to [projector.tensorflow.org](http://projector.tensorflow.org) and upload the TSV files inside the `projector` directory.

 ## Datasets